th-wilde/veracrypt-w10-patcher/README.md

 It’s either black magic or easy going.
 This is just an overview of how it works.
 For details, check the script.
 Enjoy your up-to-date “Windows as a Service”.

+## Credits
+Special thanks to christopher-ursich for proofreading and correcting.